ClickSend/clicksend-java/docs/ContactApi.md

 <a name="listsContactsByListIdGet"></a>
 # **listsContactsByListIdGet**
-> String listsContactsByListIdGet(listId, page, limit)
+> String listsContactsByListIdGet(listId, page, limit, updatedAfter)

 Get all contacts in a list